 Kubernetes is open-source orchestration software for deploying, managing and scaling containers

-Modern applications are increasingly built using containers—microservices packaged with their dependencies and configurations.
-Kubernetes or k8s for short, is open-source software for deploying and managing those containers at scale—and it is also the Greek word for helmsmen of a ship or pilot.
-Build, deliver and scale containerised apps faster.Explore Kubernetes with this simple learning path
+Modern applications are increasingly built using containers, which are microservices packaged with their dependencies and configurations.
+Kubernetes (pronounced “koo-ber-net-ees”) is open-source software for deploying and managing those containers at scale—and it is also the Greek word for helmsmen of a ship or pilot.
+Build, deliver and scale containerised apps faster with Kubernetes, sometimes referred to as “k8 s” or “k-eights.”

 How Kubernetes works

 As applications grow to span multiple containers deployed across multiple servers, operating them becomes more complex.
 To manage this complexity, Kubernetes provides an open source API that controls how and where those containers will run.

-Kubernetes helps you orchestrate a cluster of virtual machines and schedule containers to run on those virtual machines based on their available compute resources and the resource requirements of each container.
-Containers are grouped into pods, the basic operational unit for Kubernetes, which scale to your desired state.
+Kubernetes orchestrates clusters of virtual machines and schedules containers to run on those virtual machines based on their available compute resources and the resource requirements of each container.
+Containers are grouped into pods, the basic operational unit for Kubernetes and those pods scale to your desired state.

-Kubernetes helps manage service discovery, incorporate load balancing, track resource allocation, scale based on compute utilisation, check the health of individual resources and enable apps to self-heal by automatically restarting or replicating containers.Watch more videos on Kubernetes basics
+Kubernetes also automatically manages service discovery, incorporates load balancing, tracks resource allocation and scales based on compute utilisation.
+And, it checks the health of individual resources and enables apps to self-heal by automatically restarting or replicating containers.Watch more videos on Kubernetes basics